Kosher food, baskets and specialty items

 Mark Shone, a sixth grader, worked at his grandfather's butcher shop after school.
 Mark's job was to sweep the sawdust off of the floor and then spread new sawdust over the floor.
 His grandfather taught him a lot about the kosher meat business but never explained to him the purpose of the sawdust.
 One day, Mark's grandfather told Mark that he would be closing the shop.
 Mark asked why, and his grandfather explained that there were fewer and fewer people keeping kosher these days and because of that there was not much need for a Kosher butcher shop anymore.
 His grandfather saw the sadness in Mark's eyes and said to Mark, "Here, I want to give you something."
 His grandfather ripped a piece of butcher wrap paper off of the big roll on the counter and handed Mark a pen.
 He said, "Write your name on this piece of paper."
 His grandfather then folded the paper and folded it again, just as Mark had seen his grandfather do many times when wrapping a customer's order.
 He handed Mark the folded piece of butcher paper and said, "You should have something to remember me and this shop when we are long gone.
 Keep this paper in a safe place."
 When Mark got home, he did as his grandfather said, and placed the folded paper in the cigar box he used to keep all his other small treasures.

 Many years later, Mark re-discovered his old cigar box that contained the small treasures of his youth.
-When he saw the folded piece of butcher paper it made tears come to Mark's eyes as he slowly unfolded the paper remembering his grandfather, who had passed away a few years ago, and the good times he had working with his grandfather at his kosher butcher shop.
+When he saw the folded piece of butcher paper it made tears come to Mark's eyes as he slowly unfolded the paper remembering his grandfather, who had passed away a few years prior, and the good times he had working with his grandfather at his kosher butcher shop.
 Mark recognized his sixth grade handwriting and remembered writing, "Mark Shone" on the paper.
 His eyes were full of tears and a drop of tear fell on the paper.
 Mark wiped his eyes with the back of his hand and noticed that the fallen tear had caused something magical to happen.
 The letters in Mark's name were slowly moving around on the paper.
 Mark wiped his eyes again, thinking they were still blurry, but the letters were moving around.
 When the letters were done rearranging themselves on his grandfather's old butcher wrap paper, Mark read the word, saying out loud, "Kosherman."

 Why Keep Kosher?